top of page

 3. Ok, so how do I select contractor?

 There are a few different tactics you can utilize to help vet contractors.
 First, look at their portfolio and/or website.
 Although a picture can't tell you how smooth the remodel process went, it's a good way to see their design styles and attention to detail.
 Critic their website, if they have one at all.
 In today's age, a website that looks good and functions well is a must.
 If a company does not have a website, or clearly didn't spend time cultivating it, that could tell you they may not be tech friendly.
-This isn't always a deal-breaker, but it can have a big affect on quick communication, paper trails/written accountability, scheduling, and electronic payments.
+This isn't always a deal-breaker, but it can have a big effect on quick communication, paper trails/written accountability, scheduling, and electronic payments.
 All things to consider when starting a remodel.

 Second, do they have good customer service?
 Having good customer service is a clear and easy method of identifying how a company will treat you before, during, and even after your remodel.
 It's simple assessments like: Do they answer their phone the first time you call?
 If they miss your call, how long does it take for them to call you back?
 Do they have an office staff to help with client communication and project management?
 Do they seem organized and thorough?
 All of these factors can tell you how you can expect to be treated throughout your remodel.